probmods/dippl/chapters/02-webppl.md

 The distribution on return values from `binomial()` and `sample(binomialERP)` are the same -- but `binomialERP` has already collapsed out the intermediate random choices to represent this distribution as a primitive.

-What if we wanted to adjust the above `binomial` computation to favor executions in which `a` or `b` was true?
+What if we wanted to adjust the above `binomial` computation to favor executions in which either `a` or `b` was true?
 The `factor` keyword re-weights an execution by adding the given number to the log-probability of that execution.
 For instance:

 ~~~
 var funnybinomial = function(){